A topic from the subject of Biochemistry in Chemistry.

 Introduction

 Epigenetics is the study of changes in gene expression that do not involve changes in the DNA sequence.
-Chromatin structure influences gene expression by regulating the accessibility of DNA to transcription factors and other proteins.
+Chromatin structure plays a crucial role in gene expression by regulating the accessibility of DNA to transcription factors and other proteins involved in gene regulation.

 Basic Concepts

-• Chromatin: DNA and proteins that make up chromosomes.
+• Chromatin: The complex of DNA and proteins (primarily histones) that makes up chromosomes.

 Equipment and Techniques